ayushpanwar2014/Blog-App/README.md

 - RESTful API endpoints for frontend consumption

--Optimized performance with Node Cache
+- Optimized performance with Node Cache

 ## Environment Variables

--The backend requires the following environment variables in a .env file:
+- The backend requires the following environment variables in a .env file:

 ```bash
 MONGO_DB_URL =